You can search this SPD section by section or click here to create a single searchable document.

 If you cannot find a Network Provider (network deficiency)

-Benefits for covered services at a designated non-network provider under the alternate network deficiency benefit will be paid at the In-Network level (either 80% for POS II B or 75% for POS II A of reasonable and customary charges) after the plan year deductible has been satisfied, and out-of- pocket expenses for those services will accumulate towards your In-Network out-of-pocket maximum.
+Benefits for covered services at a designated non-network provider under the alternate network deficiency benefit will be paid at the In-Network level (either 80% for Aetna POS II B or 75% for Aetna POS II A of reasonable and customary charges) after the plan year deductible has been satisfied, and out-of- pocket expenses for those services will accumulate towards your In-Network out-of-pocket maximum.
 Copayments will not apply.

 If you live outside a designated POS II network area, benefits for covered services are paid at the out-of-network area benefit level.

 You still have access to Aetna Choice® POS II network providers and facilities in your area, within a short driving distance, and while travelling.
-When you receive care from a network provider or in a network facility, you will be reimbursed at 80% for POS II B or 75% for POS II A of the negotiated network rate for inpatient and outpatient services, your network provider will initiate the pre-admission review process, and network copayments for primary care and specialist office visits will apply.
+When you receive care from a network provider or in a network facility, you will be reimbursed at 80% for Aetna POS II B or 75% for Aetna POS II A of the negotiated network rate for inpatient and outpatient services, your network provider will initiate the pre-admission review process, and network copayments for primary care and specialist office visits will apply.

-If you live outside a POS II network area and receive care from a non-network provider or in a non-network facility, you will be reimbursed at 80% for POS II B and 75% for POS II A of reasonable and customary charges for similar services in the same area.
+If you live outside a POS II network area and receive care from a non-network provider or in a non-network facility, you will be reimbursed at 80% for Aetna POS II B and 75% for Aetna POS II A of reasonable and customary charges for similar services in the same area.
 Network discounts and network copayments do not apply, and you must satisfy the deductible for all covered services other than preventive care.
 You are also responsible for initiating the medical pre-admission review process for inpatient treatment unless you use a network provider.

 Most non-network charges fall within reasonable and customary limits.
 However, you may receive a balance bill for the difference between a non-network provider’s billed charges and what is considered reasonable and customary for covered services in your area.
 If this happens, call Aetna Member Services.
 The full or partial balance bill may qualify as an allowable expense eligible for payment by the Plan.
 This includes balance bills for ambulance services, emergency physicians, radiologists, anesthesiologists, pathologists, hospitalists, neonatologists, and intensivists.
 It may also include balance bills for scheduled procedures performed by a non-network physician when a network physician is not available.
 However, if a network physician is available and you schedule an inpatient or outpatient procedure with a non-network physician, you will be responsible for any billed charges above reasonable and customary limits, which for professional services is set at 200% of Medicare Fee Schedule of charges for similar services in the same geographic area.